Arbint/UIWGeneralInfo/documentations/GeneralRules.md

     Student need to maintain full time need 12 credits hours

+    If a student need to get to full time, here are some options:
+        - Take a addition & different PE course to get 1 extra

 - Over Time

     Student who need to take more than 18 is over time, need to apply for the ```academic overload load request form```